deleonkyle/Digital-Business-Card-Generator/README.md

 bash
 Copy code
 cd Digital-Business-Card-Generator
-Install the required dependencies:
+Install the dependencies:

 bash
 Copy code
 npm install
-Usage
-To run the application locally, use the following command:
+Start the development server:

 bash
 Copy code
 npm start
-This will start the development server, and you can access the application at http://localhost:3000.

-Customization
-You can customize the business card by modifying the following fields:

-Name
-Job Title
-Company
-Email
-Phone
-Website
-LinkedIn Profile
-Twitter Profile
-Logo
-Colors and fonts
-The generated QR code can also be configured to link to your email, phone, or website.

-Contributing
-Contributions are welcome!
-If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.
+Your application should now be running on http://localhost:3000.

+Usage
+Open the application in your web browser.
+Fill out the form with your information.
+Customize the design as desired.
+Click on the Download PDF button to save your digital business card.
+Screenshots

+(Replace path/to/screenshot.png with the actual path to your screenshot)

 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

+Contact
+For inquiries or feedback, please reach out to:

+Name: Kyle Kristopher De Leon
+Email: deleonkylekristopher@gmail.com
+Phone: +63-995-510-8361
+sql